golightlyb/bakefont3/README.md

 * Unicode support
 * customisable character ranges
-* exports font metrics and kerning data
+* exports font metrics and kerning data as binary optimised for quick lookup
 * efficient packing to reduce physical texture size
 * can use all four colour channels to share space with other textures (can export RGB, RGBA, greyscale)